cclover99/openfeed/README.md

 Full stack social media demo CRUD app written for practice.
 Its an old project so the file structure might be a bit messy.

-Uses Nunjucks for both SSR and CSR, to be honest I don't know how the project ended up with this setup but it works well.
+Uses Nunjucks for both SSR and CSR, to be honest I don't know how the project ended up with this setup but it works well and is fast.

 ![Image](/screenshots/v5.png)